where does tea come from?

 and herbal teas - where do they come from?

-Very strictly and technically speaking, herbal "teas" are not really "teas" at all because they don't come from the tea bush (camellia sinensis), but herbal "infusions" but we're not very tecnhical so either is just fine.
+Very strictly and technically speaking, herbal "teas" are not really "teas" at all because they don't come from the tea bush (Camellia Sinensis), but herbal "infusions" but we're not very technical so either is just fine.
 There are hundreds of herbal infusion combinations and different herbs are grown all over the world.
 Click here to learn more.

 what is rooibos or red tea?